 Strike / 1984

 In 2012, Margareta Kern was an Artist-in-Residence at Durham University's department of Applied Social Science, collaborating with Professor Maggie O'Neil.
-The residency was concerned with the miners’ strike in 1984/85, as a historical, social and cultural event that a period of economic and social upheaval and the rise of Thatcherism engendered.
+The residency was concerned with the miners’ strike in 1984/85 as a historical, cultural and class rupture, and the rise of neoliberal ideology accelerated by the 80s Thatcherism (and later New Labour) whose consequences are felt today.

 Funded by the Leverhulme Artist in Residence Award, 2012.